-- It will be important that any costs to service providers to participate in trainings are reasonable. - Additional trainings leave room for service providers to maintain some of their own training to support things like their organizational philosophy. - ACDS could collaborate with Alberta Health Services to create a training suite for the CDS sector. - ACDS could collaborate with Occupational Health and Safety to create tailored safety training. - Work could be undertaken to support staff in understanding the value of training. - This work could connect with recommendation B8 about building a community of practice.
+- It will be important that any costs to service providers to participate in trainings are reasonable. - Additional trainings leave room for service providers to maintain some of their own training to support things like their organizational philosophy. - There are opportunities for ACDS to partner with organizations to ensure trainings have the developmental disability lens where that training does not currently exist.
+For example: - ACDS could collaborate with Alberta Health Services to create a training suite for the CDS sector. - ACDS could collaborate with Occupational Health and Safety to create tailored safety training. - Work could be undertaken to support staff in understanding the value of training. - This work could connect with recommendation B8 about building a community of practice.